scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

     winds = pydda.retrieval.get_dd_wind_field(
         list_of_grids, u_init, v_init, w_init)

-PyDDA even includes an intialization module that will generate u_init, v_init, w_init for the user.
+PyDDA even includes an initialization module that will generate u_init, v_init, w_init for the user.
 For example, in order to generate an initial wind field of :math:`\vec{\textbf{V}} = \vec{\textbf{0}}` in the shape of any one of the grids in list_of_grids, simply do